Elisabeth Enger

 Elisabeth Enger (born 1 July 1958) is a Norwegian civil servant, from August 2008 director of the Norwegian National Rail Administration.

-She was a bureaucrat in Akershus County Municipality from 1980 to 1982, and then consultant and later chief administrative officer (rådmann) in Skodje municipality from 1983 to 1989.
+She was a bureaucrat in Akershus County Municipality from 1980 to 1982, and then consultant and later chief administrative officer (rådmann) in Skodje Municipality from 1983 to 1989.
 She then worked as a director in Norwegian Association of Local and Regional Authorities.
-She returned as chief administrative officer in Lier from 1994 to 2001 and Bærum from 2001 to 2008.
+She returned as chief administrative officer in Lier Municipality from 1994 to 2001 and Bærum Municipality from 2001 to 2008.

 She has the cand.mag. degree.